anotherstarburst/principles-and-practices/projects/layout.md

 If relevant include a `CONTRIBUTING` file that explains how to structure PRs and changes so they are easy to review.

 Project-specific rules should be in the CONTRIBUTING file not generally in the README.

+## Directories

+* `/docs` for human-written documentation that would be useful if doing a search across the codebase
+* `/tf` store Terraform configuration here
+* `/cf` store CloudFormation here